Dexter: New Blood

 Dexter: New Blood is an American crime drama mystery television miniseries developed by Clyde Phillips for Showtime.
 A continuation of the television series Dexter (2006–2013), it features Michael C. Hall and Jennifer Carpenter reprising their roles as Dexter and Debra Morgan, respectively, alongside new cast members Jack Alcott, Julia Jones, Johnny Sequoyah, Alano Miller, and Clancy Brown.
 The story is set ten years after the events of the original series finale, "Remember the Monsters?", which was broadcast in 2013.
-It aired on Showtime from November 7, 2021 to January 9, 2022.
+It aired on Showtime from November 7, 2021, to January 9, 2022.

 The series was followed by Dexter: Original Sin in 2024, a prequel series with a frame story picking up from the final scene of New Blood, and a sequel series, Dexter: Resurrection.

 Premise

-After faking his death ten years before in a hurricane, Dexter Morgan has moved to the fictional small town of Iron Lake, in upstate New York, hiding his identity under the name of Jim Lindsay, a clerk at a local wilderness sporting gear store.
+After faking his death 10 years before in a hurricane, Dexter Morgan has moved to the fictional small town of Iron Lake, in upstate New York, hiding his identity under the name of Jim Lindsay, a clerk at a local wilderness sporting gear store.
 He has a romantic relationship with the town's chief of police, Angela Bishop, and has been successfully suppressing his vigilante serial killing urges.
-Dexter's deceased sister, Debra, is an imaginary presence he often speaks to.
+Dexter's deceased sister, Debra, is an imaginary presence to whom he often speaks.

 In the first episode, Dexter's estranged son from his previous life, Harrison Morgan, arrives unannounced with mysterious motives.
 A string of incidents around Iron Lake causes Dexter to fear that the "Dark Passenger" within him, and potentially within his son, will reveal itself.